Balancing the Negative Aspects of Working from Homes and Remote Working

 • Possible strains in family relations and effects on work

 Home is a place where we go after long, and at times stressful, working hours.
 It is a place where we look forward to relaxing, meeting family members after long absence, sharing the day’s updates, and having a change of scenery.
-Well, the very definition of homes becomes different with continuous working from home practices.
+Well, the very definition of homes becomes different with continuous working-from-home practices.

 There is nothing new during the evenings, except that the laptops may be hibernating, though that is also doubtful in many cases.